All You Need in One Place

 - If the d-orbitals are completely empty (like in Sc), there are no electrons to make d-d transitions, and the ligands interact with those empty orbitals instead.

-- If the d-orbitals are completely full (like in Zn), there is no space for d-d electron transitions to happen!
+- If the d-subshell is completely full (like in Zn), there is no space in an empty or partially filled orbital for a d-d electron transition to happen.

 - The number of ligands around a metal ion can affect the colour produced too.
 The number of ligands around a metal centre is called the coordination number.